JahdaiF/ticket-lifecycle/README.md

 2. **The Workflow:** John identifies this as a standard software support task.
 He classifies the ticket under a **Sev-B (4 hours, 24/7)** SLA and assigns it to the **Support** department.

-3. **Resolution:** Because this falls within his area of responsibility, John manages the communication and works the ticket until it is successfully closed.
+3. **Resolution:** Because this task falls within his area of responsibility, John manages the communication and works the ticket until it is successfully closed.

 ---

 ### Support Scenario 3: Executive Hardware Support

-1. **The Incident:** **Karen** returns to the portal to report a hardware failure: the **CFO's laptop** will no longer power on.
+1. **The Incident:** **Karen** returns to the portal to report a hardware failure.
+She explains that the CFO's laptop will no longer power on.

 2. **The Triage:** John reviews the ticket and applies a **Sev-B** SLA.
 Even though the user is an executive, the hardware repair falls under standard support procedures.